Marc Richmond, Texas Green Realty

 Marc Richmond is a Licensed Realtor® at Texas Green Realty.
 He has unique expertise in real estate, construction, and consulting.
 Marc previously ran the internationally recognized Green Building Program at Austin Energy.

-Kyle Frazier is the Chief Revenue Officer at Freedom Solar Power.
+Kyle Frazier is the Chief Revenue Officer at solar panel company Freedom Solar Power.
 Kyle has almost a decade of sales experience in the solar industry, including four years of driving the Freedom Solar growth strategy, as well as a background in commercial real estate.

 Education in the Building Value Chain